CauanMendes05/Automa-o-de-Email/README.md

 2. Archive data for each store;
 3. Calculate/define variables;
 4. Build and structure the E-mail HTML;
 5. Process the Ranking email.

+### How it works:
+- To change the email of the receiver, go to the Emails sheet;
+- To change the content of the Email, change it in the HTML inside the code.